aazvf/Mutedit/README.md

 Browse reddit front page and subreddits while ignoring posts containing words you define.

-Tired of hearing about the queen? or covid? or the next thing the media shoves in your face?
+Tired of hearing about the latest news story?
 Simply mute those words and never see posts about them as you browse.

-Think a subreddit is vile and has a wretched degenerate community?
-Simply mute that subreddit and never see posts from it again.
+Have absolutely no interest in a particular subreddit?
+Just mute it and never see their posts again.

-Hate & despise the privacy invading surveillance tactics used by reddit?
+Despise the privacy invading surveillance tactics used by reddit?
 Mutedit is serverless, open source and has no tracking whatsoever, not even cookies.